JJ/dogesr/README.md

 ## Install

-Install released versions from CRAN as usual, or development version from here
+Install released versions (last one is 0.5.2) from CRAN as usual, or development version from here

 ```R
 library(devtools)